timanlemvo/timanlemvo/README.md

 ## 🎯 Where This Is Going

 I’m intentionally moving from **“supporting systems” → “designing and owning platforms.”**
-This GitHub documents that transition with real evidence: architecture, configs, failures, fixes, and tradeoffs.
+This GitHub document provides real evidence of that transition: architecture, configs, failures, fixes, and trade-offs.

 If you’re reviewing this for a **Cloud Engineer, Security Engineer, Platform, DevOps, or Systems role**, you’re looking at how I actually think and work — not just what I claim on a résumé.